ogryzko/clay_golem/README.md

 ### How to start
 All console commands related to app can be run with flask click wrapper to store unified config file and app context in all operations related to app
-1. go to app folder
+1. go to app folder, init venv
 2. run ```flask --app flaskr init-db``` to create or clean existing db
 3. run ```flask --app flaskr start-tasks``` to create rq-tasks corresponded to config
 4. run ```flask --app flaskr start-workers```
 5. run ```flask --app flaskr start-app```

 ### How to stop
-1. go to app folder
+1. go to app folder, init venv
 2. run ```flask --app flaskr clear-queue``` to remove jobs of all types from rq queue
-3. run ```flask --app flaskr kill-all-workers``` to stop all workers from systemd
+3. run ```flask --app flaskr stop-workers``` to stop all workers from systemd
 4. run ```flask --app flaskr stop-app```

 ### Uninstall